TheRealToxicDev/paradisebotsapi.js/README.md

 # Paradise Bot List API Wrapper

-An official NPM Module for interacting with the  Paradise API
+The official NPM Module for interacting with the Paradise API

 ---